You are here

 On Campus Resources

-PCE must occasionally cancel a course that does not meet minimum enrollment requirements or for other unforeseen circumstances.
+PCE must occasionally cancel a course that does not meet minimum enrollment requirements (students using waivers do not count towards enrollment minimums) or for other unforeseen circumstances.
 PCE will generally notify students by email or phone.
 Students are strongly encouraged to check for communications from the school before attending the first class or to verify course status by contacting PCE at firstname.lastname@example.org or 617.879.7200.

 PCE also reserves the right to make changes in course scheduling, faculty and course content.